 Plus there always seems to be some lingering wax from the previous scent unless you really want to scrub it.
 Yuck, who has time for that anyway?

-Now that I showed you what a warmer looks like doing it the old way…look how easy it is to just use a reusable baking cup.
+Now that I showed you what a warmer looks like doing it the old major headache and hassle way…look how easy it is to just use reusable baking cups as wax melt liners.

 I always pop in two wax melts, turn it on and walk away.
-The heat transfers through the silicone amazingly.
+The heat transfers through the silicone amazingly without getting anywhere else.

 When you’re done with a particular scent and want to switch over to another.
-Just turn off your warmer and let it cool.
+Just turn off your warmer and let it cool completely.